-Our team at Flickside combed through the internet and picked up the 50 most credible resources for filmmakers; many recommended by industry insiders themselves.
-This curated list of filmmaking resources is perfect for those seeking to accelerate their film education as well as movie enthusiasts.
-Here are the top 50 most useful blogs, channels and podcasts on the internet for filmmakers in no particular order.
-Make sure you bookmark this page!
+We at Flickside scoured through the internet and picked up the most credible resources for filmmakers, many recommended by industry insiders themselves.
+This carefully curated list of filmmaking resources is ideal for both cinephiles and those looking to advance their film knowledge.
+By the end of this piece, you’ll have something to take away, whether you’re a film student or an aspiring filmmaker.
+Very quickly then, here are the 50 most useful channels/blogs/podcasts on the internet for filmmakers, in no particular order.
+Don’t forget to bookmark this page!

 1. Anatomy of a Scene